-ABC Brickworks Food Centre is one of the first hawker centres to be built in Singapore in 1970, and is located at 6 Jalan Bukit Merah.
+ABC Brickworks Food Centre is one of the first hawker centres to be built in Singapore during the 1970s, located at 6 Jalan Bukit Merah.

-In terms of location, it is about a 10 minutes’ walk from IKEA, Queensway Shopping Centre, and there is another food centre Alexandra Village diagonally opposite.
+In terms of location, it is about a 10 minutes’ walk from IKEA, Queensway Shopping Centre, and there is another food centre Alexandra Village Food Centre diagonally opposite.

-The origin of its name is an interesting one, said to be named after “Archipelago Brewery Company”, the first commercial brewery in Singapore.
+There are varying versions of the origins of its name (it is not random), said to be named after “Archipelago Brewery Company” the first commercial brewery in Singapore; or “Alexandra Brickworks Company”.

-10 Must-Try Stalls At ABC Brickworks Food Centre
+Here are 12 Must-Try Stalls At ABC Brickworks Food Centre:

 Tiong Bahru Yi Sheng Fried Hokkien Mee